 - 1. Volunteer ID Badge is worn above the waist on a badge clip or reel.
 No Lanyards.
 The Volunteer ID badge is property of HonorHealth and is to be returned to Volunteer Services upon completion, resignation, or leave of absence from your volunteer work. - 2.
 A purple or berry polo is available for all at no cost.
 A purple apron is available for Food Bank volunteers at no cost.
 A grey smock may be purchased in our gift shops. - a.
 Your first polo shirt or apron is provided to you at no cost.
-There is a fee for additional uniforms.
+There is a fee for additional uniforms. - b.

-- b.
 Your volunteer shirt should always be the top layer of clothing.
 Please do not put a sweater, cardigan, or jacket over your uniform.
-If wearing a shirt underneath, it should be a solid color; white or black are strongly preferred. - 3.
+If wearing a shirt underneath, it should be a solid color; white or black are strongly preferred.
+If you need to wear a jacket or sweater over your uniform, you can purchase one from our HonorHealth gift shops. - 3.
 Solid white, khaki, stone, tan, or black colored full-length pants.
-The following pant types are never permitted:, "skinny's," shorts, capris, leggings, and athletic style or yoga pants.
+The following pant types are never permitted: "skinny's," shorts, capris, leggings, and athletic style or yoga pants.
 Hospital volunteers should never wear denim/jeans. - a.
-Food Bank volunteers may wear appropriate length shorts or denim/jeans - 4.
+Food Bank volunteers may wear appropriate length shorts or denim/jeans. - 4.
 Flat, rubber-soled, closed-toe shoes (tennis shoes are great!) with socks. - 5.
 Hair should be clean and neat.
 Artificial nails are not permitted in clinical service areas.
 Offensive tattoos and piercings (other than ear piercings) should be covered. - 6.
 Keep jewelry simple and to a minimum so as not to be a distraction from your service.
-No long earrings or chains as these may present a safety risk. - 7.
-Perfumes, colognes, scented hand lotions, and other body scents should be kept to a minimum. - 8.
-A hospital-issued mask may be required in some service areas or during respiratory virus season.
-Check with your supervisor to see if this applies to your role.
+No long earrings or chains as these may present a safety risk.